unspentspace/.github/profile/README.md

 # Unspent Space

 ## About
-Unspent Space is a company dedicated to creating bitcoin friendly physical environments, starting in Melbourne.
+Unspent Space is an organisation dedicated to creating bitcoin friendly physical environments, starting in Melbourne.

 _**Note:** this organisation is at a very early stage, and content may be subject to frequent changes._